Service Level Agreement

 ii. has implemented and will maintain within its organization, policies including but not limited to the Compliance and Ethics Guide, that prohibit any such actions by its officers, employees, affiliates, agents, subcontractors, and any other third parties acting on their behalf.

 Each Party shall comply with all applicable anti-bribery and anti-corruption laws, statutes, directives and/or regulations including but not limited to the Corrupt Practices and Other Related Offences Act, 2004, the Economic and Financial Crimes Commission (Establishment) Act; the Money Laundering Prohibition Act, 2004 and all other applicable anti-bribery and anti-corruption regulations and codes of practice.
-The Parties further represents, warrants and covenants that, in connection with this Agreement:

-i.
+a.
 Neither the Parties, nor their officers, employees, affiliates, agents, subcontractors, nor any other third party acting on their behalf, have committed or will commit any bribery of a customer’s officer, employee, affiliate, agent, subcontractor, or any other third party acting on its behalf; and

-ii.
+b.
 The Parties have implemented and will maintain adequate anti-bribery policies and controls in place to prevent and detect bribery throughout their organization, whether committed by their officers, employees, affiliates, agents, subcontractors or any other third party acting on their behalf.

-iii.
+c.
 To the extent permitted by the applicable law a Party shall notify the other Party immediately upon becoming aware or upon becoming reasonably suspicious that an activity carried out in connection with this Agreement has contravened or may have contravened this clause or any anti-bribery law or regulation.

-iv.
+d.
 A Party may at any-time request evidence of the other Party’s compliance with its obligations under this Agreement.

-v.
+e.
 A Party may terminate this Agreement with immediate effect upon written notice- as of right and without any judicial authorization – if during the term of this Agreement, the other Party is convicted of an act of bribery or fails to comply with this clause or any anti-bribery law or regulation even if not connected to this Agreement.

-vi.
+f.
 To the extent permitted by the applicable law, either Party shall indemnify the other, their officers, employees, affiliates, agents, subcontractors, or any other third party acting on behalf of either Party, against any losses, liabilities, damages, costs (including legal fees) and expenses incurred by, or awarded as a result of any breach of this clause.

 11.3 Nature of relationship

-In the performance of its work, duties and obligations under this agreement, it is mutually understood and agreed that Reliance HMO and the approved affiliates and their physicians medical staff and personnel are at all times acting and performing as independent contractors offering and rendering medical services and shall not be deemed or construed as agents of one another.
+In the performance of its work, duties and obligations under this Agreement, it is mutually understood and agreed that Reliance HMO and the approved affiliates and their physicians medical staff and personnel are at all times acting and performing as independent contractors offering and rendering medical services and shall not be deemed or construed as agents of one another.

 11.4 Additional assurances

-The provisions of this agreement shall be self-operative and shall require no further agreement by the parties except as may be specifically provided in this agreement.
-However, at the request of either party, the other party may execute such additional instruments and take such additional acts as may be reasonably requested in order to effectuate this agreement.
+The provisions of this Agreement shall be self-operative and shall require no further agreement by the parties except as may be specifically provided in this agreement.
+However, at the request of either Party, the other Party may execute such additional instruments and take such additional acts as may be reasonably requested in order to effectuate this agreement.

 11.5 Assignment

-This agreement shall inure to the benefit of and be binding upon the parties hereto and their respective legal representatives, successors and assigns and neither party may assign this agreement without the prior written consent of the other except that in the event of an assignment to a related entity by ownership, or control or to any successor entity or organization.
+This Agreement shall inure to the benefit of and be binding upon the parties hereto and their respective legal representatives, successors and assigns and neither party may assign this agreement without the prior written consent of the other except that in the event of an assignment to a related entity by ownership, or control or to any successor entity or organization.

 11.6 Waiver

-No waiver by either party of any breach or violation of any provision of this agreement shall operate as, or be construed to be a waiver of any subsequent breach of the same or other provisions.
+No waiver by either Party of any breach or violation of any provision of this agreement shall operate as, or be construed to be a waiver of any subsequent breach of the same or other provisions.

 11.7 Notice